 I love my Windows netbook for many reasons: it’s cheap, small, and lightweight.
 Best of all, it does most things a laptop or desktop PC does.
 However, I hate my netbook when it’s running slow or even freezes to death.
 Well, maybe I’m a bit demanding.

-I understand that hardware configuration in a netbook is incomparable to that of a laptop or a desktop PC.
-But is there any way to make it suck less and not affect work productivity?
+I understand that hardware configuration in a netbook can not be compared to that of a laptop or a desktop PC.
+But is there any way to make it faster?

-Here we’re going to share with you several tips to make a netbook faster again.
+In this article, we’re going to share with you several tips to make your netbook faster again.

 1. Fewer Startup Items

 I couldn’t believe it the first time I got my netbook, it was loaded with lots of bloatware.
-What is bloatware?
-Basically, they are useless third-party software that tends to make your computer sluggish.
+Bloatware are useless third-party software that tends to make your computer sluggish.

 Most of the time they are pre-installed on your netbook by the manufacturer.
 What’s more annoying is that they are usually added to the startup list by default.
 Thus every time you boot up Windows, they automatically join the fun and slow down your netbook.
 See here or here for user reports.

-If you prefer a more effective way, try a PC cleaner program that does all the tasks for you automatically, such as optimize startups, clean registry, uninstall apps, etc.
+If you prefer a more effective way, try a PC cleaner program that does all the tasks for you automatically, such as optimizing startups, cleaning registries, uninstalling apps, etc.

 3. Use Lightweight Applications

 Your netbook is probably running under Windows 10 operating system, right?
 If so, it’s inevitable that over time Windows system gets littered and has registry issues.
-If that’s the case, the overall performance of your netbook will bog down.
+If that’s the case, the overall performance of your netbook will go downhill.